SQream/sqream_docs/configuration_guides/ldap.rst

 Lightweight Directory Access Protocol (LDAP) is a Microsoft Active Directory authentication management service.
 Once LDAP is configured to authenticate SQream users, all existing SQream roles, with the exception of a ``SUPERUSER``, will be required to be authenticated by an LDAP server.

 It is recommended that SQream roles be configured before integrating LDAP authentication.

-This is ideal for when SQream DB is installed within an environment which had already been integrated with LDAP or for when creating a new SQream role when SQream DB had already been integrated with LDAP.
+This is ideal for when:
+	* SQream DB is being installed within an environment which had already been integrated with LDAP
+	* Creating a new SQream role when SQream DB had already been integrated with LDAP

 .. contents:: In this topic:
    :local: